data-apis/scipy-2023-presentation/paper.rst

 - Making it possible to mix multiple array libraries in function calls.
 Most array libraries do not know about other libraries, and the functions they implement may try to convert "foreign" input, or raise an exception.
 This behavior is hard to specify.
-It is better to require the end-user to use a single array library that best fits their needs.
+It is better to require the end user to use a single array library that best fits their needs.
 Note that specification of an interchange protocol is within scope, but interchange between array libraries is only done explicitly in the specification.